Saikishore-Gowrishankar/CHIP-0x08/README.md

 # CHIP-0x08
 An work-in-progress interpreter, assembler, and disassembler for the CHIP-8 instrution set

+# Emulator / Interpreter
+CHIP-0x08 emulates CHIP-8 instructions in an instruction-accurate manner.
+CHIP-8 instructions are fixed in length and the ROMS are loaded into a buffer and instructions are executed linearly.
+The back-end platform layer for the emulator will use SDL to render graphics to the screen.
+The instructions are defined in a static table within the source code as a macro.

 # Disassembly
 CHIP-0x08 will provide both Linear Sweep disassembly and Recursive Travel Disassembly.